Windos/BurntToast/README.md

 ## Install

+### Manual Install

 Download [BurntToast.zip](https://github.com/Windos/BurntToast/releases/download/Latest/BurntToast.zip) and extract the contents into `C:\Users\[User]\Documents\WindowsPowerShell\modules\BurntToast` (you may have to create these directories if they don't exist.)

+### Scripted Install

+Open a PowerShell console or the PowerShell ISE and run the following:

+    iex ((New-Object net.webclient).DownloadString('https://raw.githubusercontent.com/Windos/BurntToast/master/install.ps1'))

+_Note that your Execution Policy should be set to at least Bypass.
+See [about_Execution_Policies](https://technet.microsoft.com/en-us/library/hh847748.aspx) for more details._

+### PowerShell Gallery Install (Requires PowerShell v5)

+_See the [PowerShell Gallery](http://www.powershellgallery.com/packages/BurntToast/) for the complete details and instructions._

 ## Example